 DESCRIPTION

-Under general supervision, performs confidential secretarial and administrative support duties for the Fire Chief, Deputy Fire Chiefs, and/or Administrative Services Director of the Alameda County Fire Department.
+Under general supervision, performs confidential executive-level administrative support duties for the Fire Chief, Deputy Fire Chiefs, and/or Fire Department Administrative Services Director of the Alameda County Fire Department (“ACFD”); performs other duties as assigned.

 DISTINGUISHING FEATURES

-This is a confidential classification reporting to the Fire Chief, Deputy Fire Chiefs, and/or Administrative Services Director and has assigned responsibility for relieving them of administrative details.
-This class is distinguished from the Fire Department Secretary II in that the former performs the more difficult and complex secretarial and administrative support duties as well as has supervisory responsibility of administrative support staff.
+The Fire Department Supervising Executive Assistant classification provides executive support to the Fire Chief, Deputy Fire Chiefs, and/or Fire Department Administrative Services Director with the responsibility for relieving them of administrative duties.
+The employee in this classification will oversee and manage duties and transactions of a more sensitive and confidential nature that require high-level attention to detail.
+This classification is distinguished from the Fire Department Secretary II in that the former performs the more difficult and complex secretarial and administrative support duties, as well as supervisory responsibility for administrative support staff.

 EXAMPLES OF DUTIES

-2. Prepares and composes correspondence from brief instructions requiring discrimination and judgment in the selection of data or interpretation of laws, rules, policies or the resolution of debatable points where mistakes or poor judgment may entail serious consequences.
+- Creates and maintains accurate and detailed correspondence and reports requiring discretion and judgment in the selection of information and interpretation of laws, rules, policies or the resolution of debatable points where mistakes or poor judgment may entail serious consequences.

-5. Handles confidential information which has not yet been made public and is available only to the Fire Chief and their top-level staff; records actions to be taken on sensitive matters, based on a thorough knowledge of departmental policies; takes responsibility for releasing information to authorized parties, attorneys, and the press.
+- Handles confidential information which has not yet been made public and is available only to the Fire Chief and their top-level staff; recommends and records actions to be taken on sensitive matters, based on a thorough knowledge of departmental policies; releases information to authorized parties, attorneys, and the press.

-8. Sorts, screens, prioritizes and routes mail attaching pertinent correspondence and other relevant data for reference; determines in what priority material should be referred to the Fire Chief’s attention.
+- Sorts, screens, prioritizes, and routes correspondence, attaching pertinent materials and data for reference; prioritizes material for the Fire Chief’s review.

 MINIMUM QUALIFICATIONS